topherhunt/cheatsheets/elixir/elixir.md

   `"Hello" <> <<0>> => <<104, 101, 197, 130, 197, 0>>`
 - Regex: `~r/foobar/i`
 - List of strings: `~w(item1 item2 item3)`
+- Anytime you do a regex replace on user data, make sure to use the unicode-friendly flag to prevent codepoint corruption: `String.replace(input, ~r/abc/u, "")`

 ## Dates & times